jharwell/jharwell.github.io/content/showcase/aamas-2022-demo/index.md

         --batch-criteria population_size.Linear10 \
         --with-robot-leds

-We obtain the following for experiment 0 (1 robot):
+We obtain the following for experiment 0 (which has 1 robot):

 <details>
      <summary>Experiment 0 (from ideal.argos)</summary>